 Jere Gettle always had a passion for growing things, and at age 3 he planted his first garden.
-Ever since that day, he wanted to be involved in the seed industry.
-So at the age of 17, he printed the first small Baker Creek Heirloom Seed catalog in 1998.
-The company has grown to offer 1750 varieties of vegetables, flowers and herbs—the largest selection of rare, heirloom varieties in the U.S.A.
+Thus began his love of seeds, which eventually grew into a desire to be involved in the seed industry.
+So in 1998, at the age of 17, he printed the first Baker Creek Heirloom Seed catalog.
+The company has grown to offer 1,800 varieties of vegetables, flowers and herbs—the largest selection of heirloom varieties in the USA.

 Baker Creek carries one of the largest selections of seeds from the 19th century, including many Asian and European varieties.
 The company has become a tool to promote and preserve our agricultural and culinary heritage.
-Our company and seeds have been featured in The New York Times, The Wall Street Journal, The Associated Press, O, The Oprah Magazine, NPR, Martha Stewart, and many others.
-Gardeners can request a free 212-page color catalog or buy our 356-page Whole Seed Catalog.
-We now distribute to 500,000 catalogs to gardeners nationally.
+Our company and seeds have been featured in The New York Times, The Associated Press, Oprah Magazine, Martha Stewart, The Wall Street Journal, and many others.
+Gardeners can request a free color catalog.
+Our catalogs now distribute to over 700,000 gardeners nationally.

-Baker Creek started hosting festivals in 2000 as an idea to bring gardeners, homesteaders and natural food enthusiasts together to exchange thoughts, seeds, listen to speakers and enjoy vendors, old-time music and much more.
+Baker Creek started hosting festivals in 2000 as a way to bring gardeners, homesteaders and natural food enthusiasts together to exchange ideas and seeds, to listen to speakers and to enjoy vendors, old-time music and much more.
 These festivals gave birth to the idea for our pioneer village, Bakersville.
-Other projects include our trial gardens, seed collecting expeditions, our popular online forums at idigmygarden.com and educational produce exhibits.
+Other projects include our trial gardens, seed collecting expeditions, and educational produce exhibits.

-They also work extensively to supply free seeds to many of the world’s poorest countries, as well as here at home in school gardens and other educational projects.
-It is their goal to educate everyone about a better, safer food supply and fight gene-altered, Frankenfood and the companies that support it.
+Jere and Emilee also work extensively to supply free seeds to many of the world’s poorest countries, as well as here at home in school gardens and other educational projects.
+It is their goal to educate everyone about a better, safer food supply and fight gene-altered frankenfood and the companies that support it.